How to Title Different Sections of Your Resume

 Multiple experience sections

 If you have extensive experience or are changing careers, you might find that a lot of your experience isn't strictly relevant to the kinds of jobs you're now applying for.
-If that other experience is very old, it's okay to leave it off entirely, but if it's more recent or would leave your resume with obvious gaps, consider separating your work experience into a "Relevant Experience" and "Other Experience"
+If that other experience is very old, it's okay to leave it off entirely, but if it's more recent or would leave your resume with obvious gaps, consider separating your work experience into a "Relevant Experience" and "Other Experience."

 What to include: Within each section, list your jobs in reverse chronological order, including your job title, employer, dates, location, and accomplishments.

 What not to include: Don't include more than two work experience sections.
-Also steer clear of a functional resume format, which doesn't list dates of employment — more recruiters view this as an instant red flag.

 Here's a resume example that showcases a particular type of relevant experience: